 The arrow options allow you to lock the arrow in place, adjust the update frequency of the yard estimates, and change the arrow’s scale.

 Finally, you can change a few other general options.
 Some of the changes you can make here are to enable cutscene skips, automatic gray item selling, automatic repair, and a few different settings.

 Final Thoughts and Important Links

 Azeroth Auto Pilot is an excellent addon for walking you through the process of leveling with quests.
-I usually level my main character without the addon and then use AAP to quickly bring alts up to speed.
-Using the addon, I have found the routes to be efficient and easy-to-follow, and great to use while listening to music or watching TV.
+I usually level my main character without the addon and then use AAP to bring alts up to speed quickly.
+Using the addon, I have found the routes to be efficient, and easy-to-follow, and great to use while listening to music or watching TV.
 If you are looking for a pain-free guide to level a character, I would highly recommend Azeroth Auto Pilot!